GYBATTF/rxxr/README.md

 Allows values to be published and subscribed to.
 Subscribers will receive the most recently published value, if one exists.

+Subscribed functions are run in their own goroutine.
+Calling methods on the pipe are thread safe, but published values will not be locked.

 ### Constructor

 ```go